xddq/nodejs-typescript-modern-starter/README.md

 #### Vim

-- Start the node process with inspect-brk `yarn build && node --inspect-brk ./dist/src/index.js` in one terminal.
+- Start the node process with inspect-brk `yarn compile && node --inspect-brk ./dist/src/index.js` in one terminal.
 - Open src/index.ts `vim ./src/index.ts` in another terminal.
 - Set breakpoint in line 6 (F9 is the default mapping)
 - Start vimspector by pressing F5